nt54hamnghi/sublist3r-rs/README.md

 # Sublist3r-rs

-A simple passive subdomain enumeration tool written in Rust.
-Inspired by [Sublist3r](https://github.com/aboul3la/Sublist3r) and [subfinder](https://github.com/projectdiscovery/subfinder).
+A simple subdomain enumeration tool using only passive online sources.
+Written in Rust and inspired by [Sublist3r](https://github.com/aboul3la/Sublist3r) and [subfinder](https://github.com/projectdiscovery/subfinder).

+I created this project to learn async/await patterns in Rust and explore the Tokio crate.

 ## Installation